 The Social Statistics schedule will list churches and their capacities, schools, and libraries, and this remains as the only census schedule not digitized through Heritage Quest, probably because is is not directly useful to genealogists since no individual names are attached to the churches, schools, or libraries.

 Since the census is taken only every ten years, use tax records to determine when an individual arrived and departed the county in between those dates.
 The Local History Room of Tyler Public Library has tax records on microfilm for 1846-1910.
 Each year is recorded individually, with each initial letter of the last name listed together (all A's together, etc.).
-Land is listed by survey name, number, and number of acres.
-Other property may also be taxed, including slaves, horses, cash, etc. Even non property owning males were charged a poll tax, although it was not required for voting in the 19th century.
+Land is listed by survey name, number, and a number of acres.
+Other property may also be taxed, including slaves, horses, cash, etc. Even non property-owning males were charged a poll tax, although it was not required for voting in the 19th century.
 The two most important tax rolls are probably the first one, in 1846, which was published in Chronicles of Smith County, Texas, and the 1890 tax roll, which can partially replace the lost 1890 census.
 Check the Tax Records section of the Bibliography of Smith County for more information.

 Tyler Public Library also has an in-house subscription to Ancestry.com which includes US IRS Tax Assessment Lists, 1862-1918.